 Our lawyers also have significant experience in cross-border disputes.
 Many major patent disputes involve lawsuits in both the U.S. and the EU, and over 80% of the patent suits in the EU are filed in Germany.
 We have German offices in Munich, Hamburg, and Mannheim; each of these offices focuses on intellectual property.
 Our German and U.S. lawyers work seamlessly to provide our clients with better service, and at a lower price, than would be the case if two firms were involved.
-Last year JUVE, the leading German legal periodical, named our German offices both “IP Firm of the Year” and “Patent Litigation Firm of the Year.”
-No non-German firm has ever received either honor.
-Our U.S. intellectual property group has won similar accolades from The American Lawyer, Benchmark, Law360, and many other publications.
+In 2016, JUVE, the leading German legal periodical, named our German offices both “IP Firm of the Year” and “Patent Litigation Firm of the Year.”
+Our U.S. intellectual property group has won similar accolades from other leading publications such as The American Lawyer (2012), Benchmark Litigation (2011-207), and Law360 (2010-2017).

 Our lawyers recognize the best result is often a negotiated resolution.
 While we are a firm of trial lawyers, we recognize that many cases are best served by an early resolution procedure like summary judgment or by vigorous preparation for trial leading to a favorable settlement.